thanapoom21/todo-or-not-todo/README.md

 Sometimes, I forgot to and a set of parentheses after `.json`.
 Also, I accidentally used curly braces without an explicit return keyword to render a component and I didn't know why nothing showed up on the screen.
 There was no errors whatsoever so I decided to remove the code that map over an array and here we go I found the culprit.
 It's the braces.

 Promise with async & await could be the culprit some time if you forget to add the keywords.

+### Questions & Answers

+1. How can I update the running container without killing it?
+2. Is multi-stage build necessary for most projects?
+3. For personal project or app, would you recommend using Bind Mount to Volume?
+4. Can I build an app that has multiple services without using docker-compose?
+5. Why do we need CMD instruction at the end of the Dockerfile?
+6. Is USER instruction necessary in every node application?